replicatedhq/replicated-docs/docs/enterprise/updating-tls-cert.md

 ## Update Custom TLS Certificates

-If you are using a custom TLS certificate in an embedded kURL cluster, you manually upload a new certificate when the previous one expires.
+If you are using a custom TLS certificate in a kURL cluster, you manually upload a new certificate when the previous one expires.

 :::important
 Adding the `acceptAnonymousUploads` annotation temporarily creates a vulnerability for an attacker to maliciously upload TLS certificates.
 After TLS certificates have been uploaded, the vulnerability is closed again.